george24601/notes/mgmt/conflict.md

 * lack of motiviation
 * poor decisions, e.g., unclear with goals and not enough focus

-Issues that get in the way
-* imposing your own goals
-* attacking the legimacy of the position and priorities of others
-* minimising or ignoring the concerns of others
-* supressing differences

 Trust is a fundamental part of conflict resolution